JanssenProject/jans/docs/admin/auth-server/openid-features/subject-identifiers.md

 Janssen Server property.

 At client level, this can be further customized.
 If a client uses `public` type subject identifier, the client can configure the subject attribute that should be used as subject identifier.
-This should be done at client registration time.
+This should be done at the client registration time.

 To enable client level customization, Janssen Server property [publicSubjectIdentifierPerClientEnabled](../../reference/json/properties/janssenauthserver-properties.md#publicsubjectidentifierperclientenabled) should be set to `true` and also the desired attribute should be part of the list defined by Janssen Server property [subjectIdentifiersPerClientSupported](../../reference/json/properties/janssenauthserver-properties.md#subjectidentifiersperclientsupported).
-Both these properties can be set by administrator using [TUI](../../config-guide/jans-tui/README.md)
+Both these properties can be set by administrator using [TUI](../../config-guide/jans-tui/README.md).

 ## Pairwise Subject Identifiers

-### Configuring Sector Identifiers
+When client chooses to use `pairwise` subject identifier, the Janssen Server generates and attaches a new identifier to all the subjects requested by the client.
+This identifier is consistently used for the subject-client pair and never used for any other clients configured on the Janssen Server.
+If multiple clients are using `pairwise` type subject identifiers, then same subject will have different identifier for each subject.

+Since every client has a different identifier for the same subject, the clients can't match identifiers and correlate information about a subject out of band.

-### Calculation Method for Pairwise Subject Identifiers
+### Pairwise Identifier Generation

+Janssen Server uses redirect URI or sector identifier host name string, local user ID, and a salt string as initial input to generate pairwise identifiers.
+This input is then signed with the HS256 signing algorithm to generate a pairwise identifier.

+Sector identifier configuration influences how pairwise identifiers are calculated.
+See [this](../client-management/sector-identifiers.md) document for more details.

 ## Receiving Subject Identifiers

 ### As Part Of ID Tokens